GitJit-max/learning-linux/chapter/10-additional.md

 ### Create a bootable USB drive

-Creating a bootable USB drive is not trivial, and requires installing a boot drive creation utility such as [Rufus](https://rufus.ie/en/), [Balena Etcher](https://etcher.balena.io) or [Ventoy](https://www.ventoy.net/).
+Creating a bootable USB drive on Windows is not trivial, and requires installing a boot drive creation utility such as [Rufus](https://rufus.ie/en/), [Balena Etcher](https://etcher.balena.io) or [Ventoy](https://www.ventoy.net/).
 In addition, you must download the correct ISO file from the official website of the distribution you want to (see [Chapter 1, Section: Suggested Distributions](01-intro.md#suggested-distributions)).
 The ISO file must be copied to a USB drive in a way that makes it bootable, using afore mentioned software.

 ### Boot from a USB drive